hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 * `environment_variables` - (Optional) A set of key/value environment variable pairs to assign to the function.

 * `vpc_connector` - (Optional) The VPC Network Connector that this cloud function can connect to.
-It can be either the fully-qualified URI, or the short name of the network connector resource.
+It should be set up as fully-qualified URI.
 The format of this field is `projects/*/locations/*/connectors/*`.

 * `vpc_connector_egress_settings` - (Optional) The egress settings for the connector, controlling what traffic is diverted through it.
 Allowed values are `ALL_TRAFFIC` and `PRIVATE_RANGES_ONLY`.
 Defaults to `PRIVATE_RANGES_ONLY`.
 If unset, this field preserves the previously set value.